Alfresco/docs-alfresco/process-automation/latest/using/index.md

 2. Click **Start Process**.

-3. Select the process you would like to start from the Model window.
+3. Select the process you would like to start from the modal window.

 If you defined categories when you created your processes, they will be organized within those categories.